ls(1) - phpMan

 -k, --kibibytes

-default to 1024-byte blocks for disk usage
+default to 1024-byte blocks for disk usage; used only with -s

 -l use a long listing format